The Xometry app works best with JavaScript enabled!

 What Are STL Files?

 STL files interpret the geometrical surfaces of 3D models created with the help of CAD software.
 Though other file formats exist, the STL format is simple to understand and use.
-STL files describe, interpret, or encode these surfaces in a series of small triangles, called tessellation or tiling.
+STL files describe, interpret, or encode these surfaces using a series of small triangles, known as tessellation or tiling.
 The complexity of the models or designs is proportional to the number of triangles used and the resolution of the 3D image.
-In addition, 3D STL files work hand-in-hand with the slicer software to make the job of 3D printers a reality.
+In addition, 3D STL files work hand-in-hand with the slicer software to bring the job of 3D printers to reality.

 How to Convert an STL File in FreeCAD